Fast photon-mediated entanglement of continuously-cooled trapped ions for quantum networking

-We begin by trapping two \Ba\ ions in a four-rod rf Paul trap and Doppler-cooling them with 493 and 650 nm light.
-Two 0.8 NA in-\textit{vacuo} objectives \cite{Carter2024} collect the ion fluorescence with each lens aligned to a different ion and no measurable crosstalk after coupling into single-mode optical fibers (see Figure \ref{fig:imagingsystem}).
-To generate entanglement between each ion and its emitted photon, we begin by optically pumping each \Ba ion to $\down\equiv| S_{1/2}, m_J=-1/2\rangle$ and then exciting to $| P_{1/2}, m_J=+1/2\rangle$ with near-unit probability using a 3 ps pulse of $\sigma^+$ 493 nm light.
+To generate entanglement between each ion and its emitted photon, we begin by optically pumping each \Ba\ ion to $\down\equiv| S_{1/2}, m_J=-1/2\rangle$ and then exciting to $| P_{1/2}, m_J=+1/2\rangle$ with near-unit probability using a 3 ps pulse of $\sigma^+$ 493 nm light produced by a frequency-doubled mode-locked Ti:Sapphire laser \cite{moehring_entanglement_2007} (see Supplemental Material \ref{mira}).
 When the ion returns to the $S_{1/2}$ state after spontaneous emission (lifetime $\sim 8$ ns), it can decay to either $\down$ or $\up\equiv| S_{1/2}, m_J=+1/2\rangle$, correlated with the photon polarization.
 When a 493 nm photon is collected perpendicular to the magnetic field axis and coupled into a single-mode fiber, the photon and its parent ion are projected to the state

 where $\ket{H}$ and $\ket{V}$ represent orthogonal polarizations.
 The static phase of the above superposition is set to zero for convenience and without loss of generality.